Skip to main content

 • Describe a typical scenario for limiting data access at each of the four levels.

-Choosing the data set each user or group of users can see is one of the key decisions that affects the security of your Salesforce org or app.
-Once you’ve designed and implemented your data model, give some thought to the kinds of things your users are doing and the data they need to do it.
-If you haven't completed the Data Modeling module, go ahead and earn that badge before continuing with this module.
+Choosing the data set that each user or group of users can see is one of the key decisions that affects the security of your Salesforce org or app.
+As you design and implement your data model, give some thought to the tasks your users are completing and the data they need to do them.

-Let’s say you’re building a recruiting app to help manage open positions, candidates, and job applications.
-You’ll have to store confidential data, such as social security numbers, salary amounts, and applicant reviews, that only some types of users should see.
-You’ll want to secure the sensitive data without making life harder for recruiters, hiring managers, and interviewers.
+Say you’re building a recruiting app to help manage open positions, candidates, and job applications.
+You have to store confidential data, such as social security numbers, bonus amounts, and applicant reviews, that only some types of users should see.
+You want to secure sensitive data without making life harder for recruiters, hiring managers, and interviewers.

-With the Salesforce platform’s flexible, layered sharing model, it’s easy to assign different data sets to different sets of users.
+With the Salesforce Platform’s flexible, layered sharing and permissions model, it’s easy to assign different data sets to different sets of users.
 You can balance security and convenience, reduce the risk of stolen or misused data, and still make sure all users can easily get the data they need.

-The platform makes it easy to specify which users can view, create, edit, or delete any record or field in the app.
+The platform lets you specify which users can view, create, edit, or delete any record or field in the app.
 You can control access to your whole org, a specific object, a specific field, or even an individual record.
 By combining security controls at different levels, you can provide just the right level of data access to thousands of users without having to specify permissions for each user individually.

 Note